ndr-repo/awesome-encoding-escaping/README.md

 # awesome-encoding-escaping

 A repository for tools and documentation for learning string encoding & unicode escaping.
-An effective obfuscation method for writing payloads for web applications.
+An effective obfuscation method for writing offensive security testing payloads for web applications.

 Commonly used languages are JavaScript, HTML, & PHP for WAF bypass.
 However, encoding can also assist your efforts as a red team operator when attempting to bypass file upload restrictions.